-1. You show sooner
+1. You show sooner in your second pregnancy

 Because your uterus doesn’t quite shrink back to its original size after pregnancy, your body already has a head start.
 “Your uterus has done this before,” explains obstetrician Jillian Coolen, a mother of three in Halifax.
 “Your ligaments and muscles have stretched and your pregnancy will show earlier.”
 Coolen jokes that she once made a comment to one of her best friends, also a mother of three, about how fast she was showing with her second pregnancy.
 “She said, ‘Just wait ’til your third!
 You’re going to need maternity pants the day after you get a positive pregnancy test,’ and she was nearly right.”